 “The aim of this project is to promote and disseminate contemporary creation, as well as to collaborate with artists in order to conceive of art outside its usual environment of creation, incorporating it into sectors related to design and integrating it into everyday life,” explains D’Anglade.

 “We understand art as having an essential role.
 It transmits values and makes us more human, fostering sensitivity and solidarity.
 It enriches people’s soul and transcends.
 It’s a legacy that provides answers to many questions in a complex world.
-Support and patronage of the arts contributes to a wiser society, it helps us grow and understand ourselves better,” affirms D’Anglade.
+Support of the arts contributes to a wiser society, it helps us grow and understand ourselves better,” affirms D’Anglade.